ElanMedoff/josh-css/flexbox/README.md

 There's also another concept called minimum content size, which is the minimum size that the element will shrink to -- think of it like `width: min-content`. it'll break lines, but not words.

-`flex-shrink` can be thought of as "how quickly should I shrink from my hypothetical size when there isn't enough space for my hypothetical size?" -- it only acts when an element is between its minimum size and it's hypothetical size
+`flex-shrink` can be thought of as "how quickly should I shrink from my hypothetical size when there isn't enough space for my hypothetical size?" -- it only acts when an element is between its minimum size and it's hypothetical size. `flex-shrink` won't shrink an element below its minimum size.

 ## flex shorthand